zaratanDotWorld/choreWheel/docs/overview/getting-started.rst

 Getting Started
 ===============

-Getting started with Mirror is quick and easy, and you can be up-and-running in twenty minutes.
+Getting started with Chore Wheel is quick and easy, and you can be up-and-running in twenty minutes.

 .. tip::